2004 Erez Crossing bombing

-The Erez Crossing bombing was a suicide bombing which occurred on January 14, 2004, at the pedestrian/cargo terminal Erez Crossing located on the Israeli Gaza Strip barrier.
-Four Israelis were killed in the attack.
-10 people, including four Palestinians, were injured in the attack.
+The Erez Crossing bombing was a Palestinian suicide bombing which occurred on January 14, 2004, at the pedestrian/cargo terminal Erez Crossing located on the Israeli Gaza Strip barrier.
+Four Israelis were killed and 10 people, including four Palestinians, were injured in the attack.

 Hamas and the Al Aqsa Martyrs Brigades claimed joint responsibility for the attack.

 The attack

 On Wednesday, 14 January 2004, around 9:30 am, a female Palestinian suicide bomber, approached the pedestrian/cargo terminal Erez Crossing (the main crossing point between Israel and the Gaza Strip where Israeli security forces tend to perform routine security checks to the Palestinian workers before they are allowed to enter Israel).

 The suicide bomber was faking a limp and she told the security guards at the site that she had a metal plate in her leg which would most likely trigger the alarm.
 As a result, a female soldier was sent to check her.
 As the suicide bomber was waiting for the arrival of the female soldier, she managed to infiltrate into the inspection hall, and detonated the hidden explosive device which was concealed on her body.

 Three soldiers and one civilian employee of the Erez crossing were killed in the attack.
 10 people, including four Palestinians, were injured in the attack.